hanzoai/runtime/libs/sdk-typescript/README.md

-# Daytona SDK for TypeScript
+# Hanzo Runtime SDK for TypeScript

-A TypeScript SDK for interacting with the Daytona API, providing a simple interface for Daytona Sandbox management, Git operations, file system operations, and language server protocol support.
+A TypeScript SDK for interacting with the Hanzo Runtime API, providing a simple interface for Hanzo Runtime Sandbox management, Git operations, file system operations, and language server protocol support.

 ## Installation